AustralianCancerDataNetwork/groundworkers/docs/usage/integrations.md

 }
 ```

-MCP is the right interface when the caller wants discoverability and can work in
+MCP is useful when the client can work with discoverable tool names and structured
-terms of tool names and JSON-ish payloads.
+payloads.

 ## REST integration